partylikeits1983/miden-docs/src/imported/miden-compiler/src/getting_started.md

 ## Known bugs and limitations

-For the latest information on known bugs, see the [issue tracker](https://github.com/0xpolygonmiden/compiler/issues).
+For the latest information on known bugs and limitations, see the [issue tracker](https://github.com/0xpolygonmiden/compiler/issues).

 ## Where to start?